jwpf100/react-weather-app/README.md

 # Critical

-Saved Searches - ensure that duplicates can't be added to list Error catching when API doesn't return with data
+Saved Searches - Need to add function to delete a saved search Saved Searches - ensure that duplicates can't be added to list Error catching when API doesn't return with data